SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 #### Q6.
 Which of the following options denotes the purpose of problem management?
 - a) Ensure that services deliver agreed levels of availability to meet the needs of customers and users
 - b) Set clear business-based targets for service performance
-- c) Maximize the number of successful IT changes by ensuring that risks have been properly assessed
+- c) Maximise the number of successful IT changes by ensuring that risks have been properly assessed
 - d) Reduce the likelihood and impact of incidents by identifying actual and potential causes of incidents
 <details>Answer: d</details>
 <br>